 Why is this a Climate Smart indicator?

-- In the last inventory for San José, transportation generated 63 percent of the City’s greenhouse gas emissions.
+- In the last inventory for San José, transportation generated 63 percent of city-wide greenhouse gas emissions.
 Reducing the number of miles driven by cars in San José is key to reducing our greenhouse gas emissions.

-- Reducing the number of miles driven by vehicles in San José will reduce traffic and the number of accidents.
+- Reducing the number of miles driven by vehicles in San José will reduce traffic and the number of crashes.

 - Reducing the number of miles driven by vehicles in San José will reduce air pollution.
 This could make a big difference for households living near large roads, which are often low-income households.